ZoneMinder/zoneminder/README.txt

 Note that multiple messages can be sent at once and should  be LF  or CRLF delimited.
-This script is not necessarily intended to  be  a  solution in itself, but is intended to be  used  as `glue'  to  help ZoneMinder interface with other  systems.
+This script is not necessarily intended to  be  a  solution in itself, but is intended to be  used  as 'glue'  to  help ZoneMinder interface with other  systems.
 It will  almost certainly require some customisation  before  you can  make  any  use of it.
 If all you want to do  is  generate alarms    from    external    sources    then    using     the